GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToHostAHack.md

 #### Hack Coaches

-Coaches are essential to a What The Hack event and can make the difference between a good experience or a poor experience for the attendees.
+Coaches are essential to a gHacks event and can make the difference between a good experience or a poor experience for the attendees.
 Ideally, there should be one coach per squad.
 However, a coach can reasonably manage two squads at the same time if there are not enough coaches available.

 A coach's main over-arching role is to act as a technical advisor to the attendees in a squad.
 Coaches are not proctors who stand on the sideline and wait for attendees to raise their hands for help.
 They should be actively engaged with the squad(s) they are advising the majority of the time.